ibm-cloud-docs/EventStreams/streaming_log_analysis.md

 # Streaming data from Log Analysis
 {: #streaming_data_log_analysis}

-{{site.data.keyword.messagehub}} can be used to stream data from Log Analysis to third party tools, such as Security Information and Event Management (SIEM) tools.
+{{site.data.keyword.messagehub}} can be used to stream data from Log Analysis to other corporate tools, such as Security Information and Event Management (SIEM) tools.
 {: shortdesc}